 5. Have a consistent Bedtime routine

 It does not need to be more than 35 minutes, bath, teeth, story, hugs.
-Generally children who are worried, delay this.
+Generally, children who are worried start to stall.
+Sometimes this occurs the minute you go upstairs or children can start to experience anticipation anxiety an hour prior to bedtime.
 Be patient and go gently.
 Seek help if you need a therapist to enable this process.

 6. Model calmness